chickenmcniggels/IntuiCAM/docs/installation.md

    ```

 **Important Notes**:
-- The CMakeLists.txt is pre-configured for the standard installation paths
-- **All required runtime DLLs are automatically copied** to the output directory during build, including Qt6, OpenCASCADE 3rd party libraries (TBB, FreeImage, FFmpeg, OpenVR, Jemalloc, etc.), and VTK dependencies
+- vcpkg installs all dependencies automatically and `windeployqt` runs during the build.
-- **No PATH configuration is required** - the application is self-contained
+- No manual copying of DLLs or PATH configuration is required.
-- If you install to different locations, you may need to modify the paths in the root CMakeLists.txt file

 ---